Gilmore Girls: A Year in the Life

-Gilmore Girls: A Year in the Life is an American comedy-drama streaming television miniseries created by Amy Sherman-Palladino and starring Lauren Graham and Alexis Bledel.
-It is the unofficial eighth season and a sequel to the television series Gilmore Girls (2000–2007).
+Gilmore Girls: A Year in the Life is an American comedy-drama television miniseries created by Amy Sherman-Palladino and starring Lauren Graham and Alexis Bledel.
+It serves as a sequel to the television series Gilmore Girls, set ten years after the series finale.
+The series consists of four episodes, each lasting between 88 and 102 minutes, with each episode representing one of the four seasons of the year.